mithunhore/Practise/README.md

-# Practise
+# Practice
-This is just a practise
+This is just a practice